Code of Practice for Agents who subscribe to LonRes

 At no time will LonRes post up instructions from any landlord to facilitate a letting or vendor to facilitate a sale, nor will they be permitted to subscribe.
 All instructions regarding a property can only be posted up by a subscriber who has a direct instruction (see also Clause 5).

 Where a sub-agent makes an appointment to inspect a property on behalf of or with a named applicant through a directly instructed agent, then that sub-agent must continue to view that property through the agent with whom the appointment has been made.
 It is understood that the name of the applicant is registered prior to inspection.
 A sub-agent may not view the property through another directly instructed agent with the same registered applicant because, say, that agent has offered a higher commission.
 However, that sub-agent may elect to make subsequent inspections through another agent with a different applicant.

 Use of LonRes is accessed by a unique user name and password, which is user specific.
 LonRes does not expect its subscribers to loan out such passwords to individuals outside their organisation or non-approved users, or create a second user name fraudulently.
 If, during the course of normal security maintenance, in which we act in the best interest of our subscribers, it is discovered that such protocols have or are being breached, then LonRes shall reserve the right to terminate use of the service immediately to that individual and, in their discretion, to the entire organisation.

-Subscribers who are directly instructed to sell property must be able to supply documentation (if asked) that they comply with all aspects of Money Laundering Regulations 2007: supervision of Estate Agency Businesses.
+Subscribers who are directly instructed to sell property must be able to supply documentation (if asked) that they comply with all aspects of the latest Money Laundering Regulations.